shaoweilin/shaoweilin.github.io/_posts/2021-03-23-biased-stochastic-approximation-for-latent-processes.md

 We assume that $$Q_\lambda$$ has a stationary distribution $$\bar{\pi}_\lambda,$$ and let $$\bar{Q}_\lambda$$ be the distribution of a Markov chain that has the same transition probabilities as $$Q_\lambda$$ but has the initial distribution $$\bar{\pi}_\lambda.$$ Then,

 $$\lim_{n \rightarrow \infty} H_{Q_\lambda \Vert P_\theta}(Z_{n+1}, X_{n+1} \vert Z_{n}, X_{n}) = H_{\bar{Q}_\lambda \Vert P_\theta}(Z_{1}, X_{1} \vert Z_{0}, X_{0}).$$

+## What is the general intuition behind online learning for latent processes?

 To minimize the conditional relative entropy objective, we adopt an approach similar to the expectation-maximization (EM) or exponential-mixture (em) [algorithm](https://shaoweilin.github.io/machine-learning-with-relative-entropy/).
 More precisely, we iteratively optimize for the discriminative model distribution $$Q_\lambda$$ and for the generative model distribution $$P_\theta$$ while holding the other constant.